sourcegraph/sourcegraph-public-snapshot/doc/index.md

 - [Tour Sourcegraph](getting-started/tour.md)
   - Take a tour of Sourcegraph’s features using real-world examples and use cases
 - [Trial Sourcegraph](adopt/trial/index.md)
-  - Start a Sourcegraph trail at your company
+  - Start a Sourcegraph trial at your company

 ## Community